96kevinli29/bics-PM-Labposter/README.md

     <div class="section-title">📝 Poster Topic Registration</div>
     <div class="card">
       <p class="muted" style="margin-top:0;">
         <strong>Instructions:</strong> Select your group number and a topic.
-You must set a <strong>PIN</strong> to protect your registration.
-You will need this PIN to modify your choice later.
+You must set a 4-digit <strong>PIN</strong> to protect your registration.
+You may need to update your choice later by the PIN.
       </p>

       <div class="grid">